DiarmuidSheeran/whats-cooking-social-site/TESTING.md

 ### Result:
 * **Pass** :ok_hand:

+## :technologist: Overall Result:
+* Users can create posts and the posts are correctly placed on users feeds and profiles.
+Error handling is succesfully used to catch users not entering all details into text fields.
+File sizes that are too large are prohibeted from being uploaded to the site an error handling succesfully disables users abilities to upload large files.

 ## User Story Issue: Add Comments to Posts
 #### Problem Statement:
 * As a registered user, I can comment on posts so that I can interact with and express my opinion with users about their posts.